-Dystrophic nails are nails that become misshapen, thickened, or have a partially destroyed nail plate.
+Seattle athletes and non-athletes alike frequently come into our office with misshapen or thickened toenails.
+We refer to these as dystrophic toenails.
 Nails may become distorted by too much keratin in the nail plate and nail bed, causing the nail to lift off the underlying skin.

-Dystrophic nails are commonly caused by a fungal infection of the toenail, called onychomycosis.
+Dystrophic toenails are commonly caused by a fungal infection of the toenail, called onychomycosis.
 Other potential causes include psoriasis and trauma - either direct injury or chronic, repetitive microtrauma.

 Onychomycosis can usually be diagnosed upon examination, but sometimes requires laboratory confirmation with a nail sample.

 Fungal nails are treated with over-the-counter topical medication, natural and home remedies, oral medications, and lasers.
-Topical medications can slow the growth of fungus but are usually ineffective in eliminating the fungus.
+Topical medications can slow the growth of fungus but are usually not effective alone in eliminating fungus.
 Oral medications such as Lamisil are considered up to 75% effective, but there is a tendency to have recurrence of infection.
 Additionally, patients who take such medications must be monitored, as there is a slight risk of damage to the liver.

 Laser treatment for fungal nails has been approved by the FDA for several years, and some studies have suggested up to 80% success rate.
 Podiatrists who implement this therapy can increase their patients’ chance for success by prescribing a home treatment program, which includes treating the nail, the surrounding skin, and using an ultraviolet light for treating fungus in shoes.
 Learn more about the Foot and Ankle Center's Comprehensive Laser Treatment Program.

 A newer topical called Tolcylen has been found to improve the appearance of dystrophic toenails, even if the cause it trauma not toenail fungus.
 Our office uses this topical as part of our comprehensive laser treatment program.